jerrychihchun/pseudo-profundity/README.md

 # Pseudo-profundity Detection

 This is a text classification task detecting the presence or absence of pseudo-profundity, i.e. its detection.
-The pseudo-profound quotes are referrted to as **vacuous** and otherwise as **mundane**.
+Pseudo-profound quotes are labelled as **vacuous** and as **mundane** otherwise.

 ## Pseudo-profound quote examples: